Evidence-based Diabetes Health Promotion and Teaching Plans

 The fact that she ups her insulin poses a grave danger to her health.
 It is important that any teaching plan designed for her must be geared towards enlightening her on the importance of maintaining the required levels as prescribed by the medical practitioners since the increased level of insulin is likely to affect her in the long-term.

-Another issue that must be considered is the fact that she uses a razor blade in to remove her corns.
-It must not be ignored that such device can easily pass on other diseases to her since at her advanced age, immunity is likely to be low.
+Another issue that must be considered is the fact that she uses a razor blade to remove her corns.
+It must not be ignored that such a device can easily pass on other diseases to her since at her advanced age, immunity is likely to be low.

 At her advanced age, Mrs. C may not respond very well to the conventional teaching methods.
 It’s thus imperative that teaching methods be designed that she is likely to understand.
 For instance, a clear demonstration of the impacts of the corn removing using a razor and the upping of the insulin levels would help her comprehend the effects of such behaviors.